ministryofjustice/cloud-platform/.github/ISSUE_TEMPLATE/cloud-platform-migration-template.md

 #### DNS Switch

+- [ ] DNS authority has been delegated to the cloud platform Route53 zone (if applicable)
 - [ ] The DNS switch has happened, the URL is now routing to the new service.